 Are baby walkers safe?

-This information should be concise yet informative so I’ll write something along those lines like “The short answer IS NO!”
+This information should be concise yet informative so I’ll write something along those lines of “The short answer IS NO!”

-The terms “baby Walker” refer both styles but if we’re talking about safety issues then things get
+The term “baby Walker” refers to both styles but if we’re talking about safety issues then things get

 1. Baby walkers can cause children to fall